Instructions for submitting a CAS request for continuing students

 Please see the section "More on evidence" (below) for details of what we will be considering when we assess your evidence.

-Due to the disruption caused by COVID-19, we have temporarily suspended the fee for CASs.
-Please disregard any instructions in the task to pay a fee for a CAS.
+Please disregard any instructions in the task to pay a fee for a CAS as we do not charge for this.

 How to request a CAS